aryan57/cp-tips/README.md

   110.2 not found
 */
 ```
-  - Here, depth[d] is a vector in which all nodes at depth 'd' are sorted according to their 'tin' times.
-  - So, 'ind' will be the first index of the node in depth[d] array whose 'tin' time is >= T (Or, the first node for which tin[node]<T gets false).

 #### std::upper_bound https://en.cppreference.com/w/cpp/algorithm/upper_bound
+---
   - It returns the iterator for which the boolean function 'comp' returns true.
   - If function values are monotonic i.e,[false,false,...,false,true,true,...,true], then it returns the first iterator pointing to true.
-  - Here, vector class element is passed in first argument and comparing value class element in second argument.
+  - Here, vector class element is passed in second argument and comparing value class element in first argument.

   Ex.

 ```cpp
   int ind=upper_bound(depth[d].begin(),depth[d].end(),T,